pbloem/orca/README.md

 # orca

-A JAVA port of the ORCA algorithm by Tomaz Hočevar as described in the paper
+A Java port of the ORCA algorithm by Tomaz Hočevar as described in the paper

 	A combinatorial approach to graphlet counting (2013)